progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--When you download data, the `fetch-pack` and `upload-pack` processes are involved.
 The client initiates a `fetch-pack` process that connects to an `upload-pack` process on the remote side to negotiate what data will be transferred down.-->

 Wenn Du Daten herunterlädst, sind daran die `fetch-pack` und `upload-pack` Prozesse beteiligt.
-Der Client startet einen `fetch-pack` Prozeß, der sich mit einem `upload-pack` Prozeß auf dem Server verbindet, um auszuhandeln, welche Daten heruntergeladen werden sollen.
+Der Client startet einen `fetch-pack` Prozess, der sich mit einem `upload-pack` Prozess auf dem Server verbindet, um auszuhandeln, welche Daten heruntergeladen werden sollen.

 <!--There are different ways to initiate the `upload-pack` process on the remote repository.
 You can run via SSH in the same manner as the `receive-pack` process.
 You can also initiate the process via the Git daemon, which listens on a server on port 9418 by default.
 The `fetch-pack` process sends data that looks like this to the daemon after connecting:-->

-Es gibt verschiedene Möglichkeiten, den `upload-pack` Prozeß auf dem Server zu starten: einerseits via SSH auf die gleiche Weise wie den `receive-pack` Prozeß.
+Es gibt verschiedene Möglichkeiten, den `upload-pack` Prozess auf dem Server zu starten: einerseits via SSH auf die gleiche Weise wie den `receive-pack` Prozess.
 Und adnererseits über den Git Daemon, der standardmäßig auf dem Server auf dem Port 9418 läuft.
-Der `fetch-pack` Prozeß schickt etwa folgendes an den Daemon:
+Der `fetch-pack` Prozess schickt etwa folgendes an den Daemon:

 	003fgit-upload-pack schacon/simplegit-progit.git\0host=myserver.com\0

 <!--It starts with the 4 bytes specifying how much data is following, then the command to run followed by a null byte, and then the server’s hostname followed by a final null byte.
 The Git daemon checks that the command can be run and that the repository exists and has public permissions.
 If everything is cool, it fires up the `upload-pack` process and hands off the request to it.-->

 Diese Zeile beginnt wiederum mit 4 Bytes, die angeben, wieviel Daten folgen.
 Dann kommt der auszuführende Befehl und ein Null Byte, und schließlich der Hostname des Servers und ein weiteres Null Byte.
 Der Git Daemon prüft, ob der Befehl ausgeführt werden kann, das Repository existiert und Schreibzugriff erlaubt.
-Wenn alles stimmt, startet er den `upload-pack` Prozeß und gibt den Request dorthin weiter.
+Wenn alles stimmt, startet er den `upload-pack` Prozess und gibt den Request dorthin weiter.

 <!--If you’re doing the fetch over SSH, `fetch-pack` instead runs something like this:-->